-Tom is one of the key architects who transformed TBWA from a great independent creative shop into one of the most effective networks in the world, and he is determined to make TBWA one of the 10 most creative companies in the world - not just in the field of advertising, but among all companies.
-Under his leadership TBWA has expanded relationships with existing clients like ABSOLUT, McDonald’s and Nissan, and grown the client roster with new clients, including Visa, Gatorade and Pepsi.
+An entrepreneur, leader and creative visionary, Tom has spearheaded the transformation of TBWA from a great independent, creative shop into one of the most effective networks in the world.
+His ambition is to establish TBWA as one of the 10 most creative companies in the world - not just in the field of advertising, but among all companies.

 Under his leadership, TBWA has evolved relationships with global clients including Gatorade, McDonald's and Nissan, and has recruited new ones, including Johnson & Johnson and GSK.
 Tom has also been instrumental in leading the launch and growth of TBWA brands Digital Arts Network, eg+ worldwide, The Integer Group and 180.

 Throughout his career, Tom has worked across a range of global brands.
 His first stint at TBWA saw him work with Jay Chiat, discovering his passion for developing big ideas that could change the world and working with clients in both the LA and New York offices of Chiat\Day.
 In 1989, Tom founded Weiss Whitten Carroll Stagliano, whose clients included Guinness Import Company, Citibank and Rossignol.
 After running his own business for 10 years, Tom was lured back to TBWA to be President of the Los Angeles office.
 He then returned to New York where he was promoted to positions that culminated in him becoming President & CEO of TBWA\Worldwide in 2007.

 In 2008, Tom was named "Executive of the Year" by Advertising Age magazine.
 "The person who best embodied the spirit of leadership in the agency business is Tom Carroll," AdAge declared, going on to say that he is "fit to run a relevant-as-it-gets global network."